buildkite/elastic-ci-stack-for-aws/README.md

 For large legacy applications the Docker build process might take a long time on new instances.
 For these cases it’s recommended to create an optimized "builder" stack which doesn't scale down, keeps a warm docker cache and is responsible for building and pushing the application to Docker Hub before running the parallel build jobs across your normal CI stack.

-To use this type of setup:
+An example of how to set this up:

 1. Create a Docker Hub repository for pushing images to
-1. Create a builder stack with its own queue (i.e. `elastic-builders`)
+1. Update the pipeline’s `env` hook in your secrets bucket to perform a `docker login`
-1. Use the Buildkite Agent `beta` release stream in your stacks (so you can use the [Docker Compose Buildkite Plugin](https://github.com/buildkite-plugins/docker-compose-buildkite-plugin) and [pre-building](https://github.com/buildkite-plugins/docker-compose-buildkite-plugin#pre-building-the-image))
+1. Create a builder stack with its own queue (i.e. `elastic-builders`), making sure to use `beta` agents so you can use the [Docker Compose Buildkite Plugin](https://github.com/buildkite-plugins/docker-compose-buildkite-plugin) and [pre-building](https://github.com/buildkite-plugins/docker-compose-buildkite-plugin#pre-building-the-image)

 Here is an example build pipeline based on a production Rails application: